OpenDriveLab/Birds-eye-view-Perception/README.md

 #### Use BEV-toolbox with detectron2

-We plan to make this toolbox compatible with detectron2.
-But, for now, it is still an onging feature.
+We plan to make this toolbox compatible with detectron2 in the future.

 ## <div id='tricks'>Bag of Tricks</div>
 We provide an overview of the bag of tricks as the model zoo, which can be grouped as four types -- data augmentation, design of BEV encoder, loss family and different 3D detection head and post-process policy.
 Please click the link of each trick for more details.
 We also offer their corresponding configs and performance in the table below for the convenience of users.